Board of Directors The team leading the vision

 Class A Director

-Mike joined the TransForm Board as the Class A director for Bluewater Health in December 2021 and has been appointed to the Finance and Audit Committee.
+Paula joined the TransForm Board as the Class A director for Bluewater Health in October 2022 and has been appointed to the Finance and Audit Committee.

 Your opinions are important to us, whether it is a simple question or a valuable suggestion.
 You can call us by phone or email us directly.